appsquickly/typhoon/README.md

 * . . . ability to configure components for use in eg ___Test___ vs ___Production___ scenarios.
 This faciliates a
 good compromise between integration testing and pure unit testing.
 (Biggest testing bang-for-your-buck).

-* ***Doesn't get all "meta" on you.
-Supports auto-wiring "annotations" (macros), for simple cases.
-When convention-over-configuration doesn't provide a simple answer, it gets straight-to-the-point by defining what depends on what.***

-* No fragmented qualifier macros, modules, etc. Makes it easy to have multiple configurations of the same base-class or protocol.

-* Application assembly - the wiring of dependencies and configuration management - is all encapsulated in a convenient document.
-At the same time this document can be grouped into chapters.
-Now you know where to look if you need to change something.
+* Supports injection of view controllers and storyboard integration.

 * Non-invasive.
 Its not necessary to change ***any*** of your classes to use the framework.
-It does not swizzle your classes, so you can use the same class with or without dependency injection.
+Can be introduced into legacy applications.

 * Supports both initializer and property injection.
 In the case of the latter, it has customizable call-backs to ensure that the class is in the required state before and after properties are set.

 * Flexibility.
 Supports different approaches of dependency injection for different scenarios - native block-style, auto-wiring macros or Spring-style XML.

-* Excellent support for circular dependencies.
+* Excellent support for circular dependencies, and powerful memory management features.
+Get the benefits of singleton classes, without the memory overhead.

 * Lean.
 It has a very low footprint, so is appropriate for CPU and memory constrained devices.

+* Battle-tested - used in all kinds of Appstore-featured apps.

 # Usage